proshian/pytorch-lifestream/docs/sequential_data_definition.md

 1. Feature field transformation: encoding categorical features, amount normalizing, missing values imputing.
 This works like sklearn fit-transform preprocessors.
-2. Splitting all events by `user_id` and sort events by `event_time`.
+2. Splitting all events by `user_id` and sorting events by `event_time`.
-We transfer flat table with events to set of users with event collections.
+We transfer flat table with events to a set of users with event collections.
 3. Split events by feature fields.
 Features are stored as 1d-arrays.
 Sequence orders are kept.